dusty-nv/jetson-inference/docs/webrtc-flask.md

 These snippets above implement the controls for the classification model, and there are others for the different type of DNNs.

 [`rest_property()`](../python/www/flask/utils.py) is backend utility function in Python that handles `GET` and `PUT` REST requests for getting/setting user-defined attributes.  [`checkbox()`](../python/www/flask/templates/macros.html) and [`slider()`](../python/www/flask/templates/macros.html) are Jinja macros that render the HTML components for the controls and JavaScript for executing the REST queries.
-If you're wondering what the `{{ ... }}` code is in index.html, those are [Jinja](https://jinja.palletsprojects.com/en/3.1.x/templates/) template expressions that get evaluated server-side to generate the page content when Flask handles requests from the client.
+If you're wondering what the `{{ ... }}` code is in index.html, those are dynamic [Jinja](https://jinja.palletsprojects.com/en/3.1.x/templates/) template expressions that get evaluated server-side to generate the page content when Flask handles requests from the client.

 <p align="right">Next | <b><a href="webrtc-dash.md">Plotly Dashboard</a></b>
 <br/>